Pelvic Pain

 Impact of Chronic Pelvic Pain

 The cost to the patient is also enormous.
 Studies and surveys show that a quarter of affected women are incapacitated by pain two to three days each month.
 More than twice that many are forced to curtail their normal activities one or two days each month.
-Nine of 10 women with chronic pelvic pain have pain during intercourse.
-More than half say they have significant emotional changes, many reporting they feel "downhearted and blue" at least some of the time.
+Many women with chronic pelvic pain have pain during intercourse, and some have significant emotional changes.
 For many, the pain and underlying conditions lead to fertility problems, just at the age when they want children.

 Diagnosis